Amoeba Injuries and Death

 • Loss of smell or problems tasting food

-• Confusion, hallucinations and difficulty with concentration
+• Confusion, hallucination and difficulty with concentration